openkfw/TruBudget/doc/wiki/User-Guide/Projects/Subproject.md

 - The pen icon can only be viewed if the current user has update permissions.
 - The pen icon disappear if the subproject is closed
+- Updating the workflowitem type is not possible
+- Updating the validator is not possible

 **Instructions:**